wutthipatc/Anymind-CQRS/README.md

 * Press ctrl+c to stop sbt shell or press stop button from the IDE

 ### Enjoy calling APIs via Postman and see the result
-* if there is an issue you can see the log output and response error message that should be related to request validtion error
+* If there is an issue you can see the log output and response error message that should be related to request validtion error
 * The add bit coin API must be called subsequently with `dateTime` field greater than or equal the last add call
 * Please be aware that the request could be sent the `dateTime` field with variety of time zone and MySQL only store the UTC time
 * Playing around with calling and see the Kafka consumer client and MySQL records